 “It’s both,” says Dr. Philip La Porta, a physics professor at Rowan University.

 La Porta stands at average height with a shaved head.
 He’s thin and built like a runner – fit but not quite muscular.
-In conversation he weaves in and out of examples and stories, lecture and interest, and a question about teaching quickly becomes an answer about the different species of alien in the Star Wars universe.
+In conversation, he weaves in and out of examples and stories, lectures and interests, and a question about teaching quickly becomes an answer about the different species of aliens in the Star Wars universe.

 What time he has outside of the classroom La Porta mostly spends studying and practicing the art of magic.
 He can list off his favorite magicians, people who have inspired him but whom most have never heard of.
 He tells the story of Harry Houdini, from birth to death, with such life and depth that if you walked in midway through it might be mistaken for a story from his own life.

 But when asked to perform a few simple tricks on camera, La Porta is immediately hesitant.
-He’s afraid the angles and replay-ability of film will allow someone to pick his trick apart – that can’t happen.
+He’s afraid the angles and replayability of the film will allow someone to pick his trick apart – that can’t happen.

 “That’s a huge misconception with magic, actually,” La Porta said.
 “It’s not that I don’t want you to ask questions, I want you to ask the right questions.

 “In magic I want you to ask very specific questions, in physics you can ask whatever questions you want.
 What makes a magician dangerous is that they can make you think something before you even want to think it.
 So if I can make you ask that question, I have you right where I want you.”